AAlab1819/ProjectTeam01-B/README.md

 ### 1. Greedy Algorithm
 One of the solution is to use greedy algorithm.
 Greedy algorithm means that always makes the choice that seems to be the best at that moment.
 The greedy algorithm has only one shot to compute the optimal solution so that it never goes back and reverses the decision
-In this particular case, we can conclude that there are 3 condition in terms of finding the correct bracket:
+In this particular case, we can conclude that there are 3 method in terms of finding the correct bracket:
-1. if |S| is even
+1. |S| is even
     example: ((?))
     - 'char=1' --> (   --> odd char --> not fulfilled
     - 'char=2' --> ((  --> even chars --> fulfilled